Fictions (company): As Fictions

 In April 2024, Take-Two Interactive stated their intent to cut 5% of the workforce by the end of 2024.
 GamesIndustry.biz reported that this led to a "vast majority" of Private Division's staff across their offices in Seattle, New York, Las Vegas, and Munich being let go in May, including shuttering Roll7 and Intercept Games.
 IGN would go on to report that Take-Two is planning to shut down Private Division.
 In November, Take-Two's CEO Strauss Zelnick confirmed that the company had sold Private Division to an undisclosed buyer for an undisclosed sum, as to allow Take-Two to focus on AAA and mobile games.
 The company also affirmed the closure of Roll7 and Intercept Games.
 Take-Two would continue to support No Rest for the Wicked, while five other titles were transferred to the new buyer, though Moon Studios acquired the publishing rights from Take-Two in March 2025.
 Jason Schreier of Bloomberg News reported in January 2025 that the purchase was made by the investment firm Haveli Investments, who brought in the former staff of Annapurna Interactive who had left in September 2024 to manage the publishing duties for the remaining games in Private Division's roster, under an unnamed label.

-The publisher was renamed to Fictions in June 2025, according to their privacy policy, coinciding with the reveal of Lego Party, and moved into a new office in Los Angeles.
+The publisher was renamed to Fictions in June 2025, according to their privacy policy, coinciding with the reveal of Lego Party, and moved into a new office in Los Angeles, along with additional layoffs.